CloudLabs-MOC/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

    # 3. Combine them randomly into a list of 25 animal and name pairs
     ```

-7. The model should correctly respond with complete python code doing what the comments requested.
+7. The model should correctly respond with complete Python code doing what the comments requested.

-8. Next we'll see the impact of few shot prompting when attempting to classify articles.
+8. Next, we'll see the impact of a few-shot prompting when attempting to classify articles.
 Return to the system message, and enter `You are a helpful AI assistant` again, and apply your changes and subsequently click on **Continue**.
 This will create a new chat session.

 9. Send the following prompt to the model.

     ```code